-Nor is there any discussion of why the Administration supports the role of International Atomic Energy Agency (IAEA) inspectors in disarming Libya whereas it was so dismissive of the IAEA's work in Iraq.
-And, how many understand that--as Flynt Leverett , a former Bush Adminstration National Security Council staff member reveals--"Within months after September 11th, we had the Libyans, the Syrians and the Iranians all coming to us saying what can we do [to better relations]?
-We didn't really engage any of them because we decided to do Iraq.
-We really squandered two years of capital that will make it harder to apply this model to the hard cases like Iran and Syria."
+Libya’s agreement to give up its weapons of mass destruction and open itself up to inspection by the International Atomic Energy Agency is a welcome development.
+But it is not a product of the Bush doctrine, as the White House and its neoconservative supporters would have us believe.
+Indeed, it seems apparent that this agreement could have occurred much earlier had the Bush Administration not been so preoccupied with preparing for war on Iraq.
+As Flynt Leverett, a former member of the Bush Administration’s National Security Council staff, argues, “Within months after September 11, we had the Libyans, the Syrians and the Iranians all coming to us saying, What can we do [to better relations]?
+We didn’t really engage any of them because we decided to do Iraq.
+We really squandered two years of capital that will make it harder to apply this model to the hard cases like Iran and Syria.”

 In fact, the rehabilitation of Libya and, for that matter, Syria and Iran, is the culmination of a ten-year process of international diplomacy involving engagement and sanctions.
 The brunt of that diplomatic effort was earlier borne by our European allies, who worried that the US effort to intimidate and isolate Libya would be counterproductive.
 After all, the earlier American use of force against Muammar el-Qaddafi in 1986 for Libya’s alleged role in the Berlin disco bombing had only led to Libya’s retaliation with the downing of Pan Am Flight 103 over Lockerbie, Scotland.
 Thus, throughout the past decade our European partners openly defied the Clinton and Bush administrations’ efforts to isolate Libya and worked hard to bring about a United Nations-negotiated settlement of the Lockerbie case.